-A series of emails will be sent to update you on your application progress.
+A series of emails will be sent to you updating you on your application progress.
 You can also log in to your online account to check the status.

-Make sure that you are familiar with the core competencies required and make an honest assessment of your strengths, plus any areas that need some development.
-This is the best way to see if you are suitable for the programme.
+Make sure you’re familiar with the core competencies required and make an honest assessment of your strengths, plus any areas that need some development.
+This is the best way to see if you’re suitable for the programme.

 All candidates attending the National Assessment Centre can apply for a reasonable adjustment if they have a recognised disability in line with the Equality Act 2010.
 Please review the ‘Reasonable Adjustment and Accommodation policy’ here.
-It is also a good idea to notify your chosen force when you fill out the application form.
+It’s also a good idea to notify your chosen Force when you fill out the application form.
 That way, you can ensure that any relevant adjustments can be made to the in-force sifting processes.

 This will be reviewed on a case-by-case basis and each individual force will have its own process.